diegoreico/openverso-images/docs/open5gs-and-oai-gnb-usrp/README.md

-# open5gs and openairinterface enodeb
+# 5G SA: open5gs and openairinterface gnodeb

-5G end to end communication demo with open5gs and openairinterface enodeb.
+5G SA end to end communication demo with open5gs and openairinterface gnodeb.

+## Configuration

+- edit open5gs-config/amf.yaml to set your MCC and MNC codes.

+- edit oai-gnb.yaml to set your MCC and MNC codes.

-# Deployment NGC and register subscribers
+## Deployment NGC and register subscribers

 deploy the NGC core (open5gs) with: